shwetasharms/react-firebase/README.md

-Sure, let's start a ReactJS project with Firebase from scratch.
+ let's start a ReactJS project with Firebase from scratch.
 Here’s a step-by-step guide:

 ### Step 1: Set Up a New React Project